elad-bar/hotjar-api/README.md

 ```
 HOTJAR_USERNAME	    Username of Hotjar account
 HOTJAR_PASSWORD	    Password of Hotjar account
-HOTJAR_FUNNELS		CSV formated funnel Ids of funnels to work with, an empty value will work with all funnels
+HOTJAR_FUNNELS		Optional, CSV formated funnel Ids of funnels to work with, an empty value will work with all funnels
 HOTJAR_INTERVAL		Interval in minutes between fetching data from Hotjar
+API_KEY             Optional, protected the API with secret API key
 ```

 ## How to run